Small-amplitude Compressible Magnetohydrodynamic Turbulence Modulated by Collisionless Damping in Earth's Magnetosheath: Observation Matches Theory: Introduction

-The anisotropy of compressible turbulence in the inertial range has been extensively studied through simulations and satellite observations \cite{Cho2000,Oughton2015}.
-In a homogeneous plasma with a uniform background magnetic field ($\mathbf{B_0}$), small amplitude compressible MHD fluctuations can be decomposed into three MHD eigenmodes (namely, Alfvén, slow, and fast modes) \cite{Glassmeier1995,Cho2003,Chaston2020,Makwana2020,Zhu2020,Zhao2021}.
-The linear independence among the three MHD eigenmodes enables individual analysis of their statistical properties in the small amplitude limit \cite{Cho2003,Cho2005}.
-The mode composition of MHD turbulence significantly affects the energy cascade and observational turbulence statistics \cite{Makwana2020,Zhao2022,Malik2023,Yuen2023}.
-Based on current compressible turbulence models, Alfvén and slow modes are expected to follow a cascade with scale-dependent anisotropy $k_{\parallel} \propto k_{\perp}^{2/3}$, where $k_{\perp}$ and $k_{\parallel}$ are wavenumbers perpendicular and parallel to $\mathbf{B_0}$ \cite{Goldreich1995,Lithwick2001}.
-In contrast, fast modes are expected to show isotropic behaviors and cascade like the acoustic wave \cite{Cho2002,galtier_2023}.
-These theoretical conjectures have been confirmed by numerical simulations \cite{Cho2005,Makwana2020}.
+One prominent feature of MHD turbulence is the anisotropy, which has been extensively studied through simulations and satellite observations \citep{Cho2000,Stawarz2009,Oughton2015,Huang2017,Andres2022,Jiang2023}.
+In a homogeneous plasma with a uniform background magnetic field ($\mathbf{B_0}$), small-amplitude compressible MHD fluctuations can be decomposed into three linear eigenmodes (namely, Alfvén mode, slow magnetosonic mode, and fast magnetosonic mode) \citep{Glassmeier1995,Cho2003,Chaston2020,Makwana2020,Zhu2020,Zhao2021,Zhao2022,Zhao2023}.
+The linear independence among the three MHD eigenmodes enables individual analysis of their statistical properties of small amplitude plasma turbulence \citep{Cho2003,Cho2005}.
+The composition of MHD modes significantly affects the energy cascade and observational turbulence statistics \citep{Andres2018,Makwana2020,Zhang2020,Brodiano2021,Zhao2022,Malik2023,Yuen2023,4DFFT_p1}.
+Based on the modern theory of compressible MHD turbulence, Alfvén and slow modes are expected to follow a cascade with scale-dependent anisotropy $k_{\parallel} \propto k_{\perp}^{2/3}$, where $k_{\perp}$ and $k_{\parallel}$ are wavenumbers perpendicular and parallel to $\mathbf{B_0}$ \citep{Goldreich1995,Lithwick2001}.
+In contrast, fast modes are expected to show isotropic behaviors and cascade like the acoustic wave \citep{Cho2003,Galtier2023}.
+These theoretical conjectures have been confirmed by numerical simulations \citep{Cho2005,Makwana2020}.